PhD in Environmental Health

 Thesis Advisory Committee

 Upon successful completion of the preliminary oral examination, a thesis advisory committee will be formed to provide continuity in the evaluation of progress and development of the student.
-The principal responsibilities of the committee are to review the student’s dissertation proposal, to advise and guide the student’s research, and to read and evaluate the student’s final dissertation.
+The principle responsibilities of the committee are to review the student’s dissertation proposal, to advise and guide the student’s research, and to read and evaluate the student’s final dissertation.
 Students work in consultation with their adviser and/or track directors to select members of the committee.
 The committee consists of the student’s adviser and two to four other faculty members from both inside and/or outside the student’s Department with expertise in areas relating to the proposed research of the student.
 Membership of the committee may change as dictated by the needs of the student and direction of the research.

 It is required that the student will meet formally at least twice per year (every six months) with the committee, beginning six months after the successful completion of the school-wide preliminary oral examination and continuously until the final defense.
-At these meetings, the student will present progress on their thesis project and the committee will offer advice.
+At these meetings, the student will present progress on their thesis project, and the committee will offer advice.
 For each meeting, an evaluation (completed Form C - Thesis Advisory Committee) of the student’s development and progress will be prepared by the adviser in consultation with the committee, discussed with the student, and submitted to the academic program administrator to be included in the student’s file.
 As the thesis project progresses, the committee may indicate a target date for completion of the thesis research.
 Noncompliance with committee meeting requirements is grounds for dismissal from the program.

 Final Oral Defense and Public Seminar